seetadev/EthGarage/README.md

 - User-friendly interface for convenient navigation and control over your digital assets.

+## Gnosis Chain

-Gnosis Chain: Vehicle Repair and Service NFTs on Farcaster and Gnosis Chain enable:
+Vehicle Repair and Service NFTs on Farcaster and Gnosis Chain enable:
 - Enable hyperlocal vehicle service and repair delivery information.
 - Enable QR code based blockchain payments at parking sites with support for key blockchain platforms.
 - Enhance road safety through smart incentivization of incident reporting by citizens.